- Financial Aid

 Family Contribution Appeal

 Completing a Family Contribution Appeal is the process which allows students/families to address income changes in the current calendar year versus the previous year.
 The income change may result in a revision to the Expected Family Contribution (EFC), which in some cases may warrant eligibility changes in Subsidized Loans or in extreme cases Pell Grant eligibility.
+Please note the deadlines in appeal submissions as they vary per semester.

 Changes in circumstance which would qualify for review are: